nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 ### Chained parameters ###

-Servers SHALL support searching by a [chained](https://www.hl7.org/fhir/STU3/search.html#2.1.1.4.13) `Patient` identifier parameter for references to `Patient` resources that conform to the `GP-Patient` profile (and therefore have an NHS Number identifier).
+Servers SHALL support searching by a [chained](https://www.hl7.org/fhir/STU3/search.html#2.1.1.4.13) `Patient` identifier parameter for references to `Patient` resources that conform to the `GP-Patient` profile (and therefore have an NHS number identifier).
 For example:

 ```http
 GET [base]/AllergyIntolerance?patient.identifier=http://fhir.nhs.net/Id/nhs-number|1234569876
 ```

-{% include important.html content="GP Connect clients and servers are not expected to support arbitrary adhoc searching." %}
+{% include important.html content="GP Connect clients and servers are not expected to support arbitrary ad hoc searching." %}

 ### Search example: Search for a patient resource by business ID ###